dekaufman/ecobee-analysis/README.md

 * Effects of varying humidity and its effect on comfort
 * Building construction (e.g., wall framing and cavities, attic spaces, interior room configurations)

-## Simulation
+### Simulation
 In practice, a professional energy engineer would more typically employ Building Energy Simulation software such as [eQuest](http://www.doe2.com/equest/) or DOE2.
 These programs have been developed over many users by government, academic, and industry researchers to represent the building as a set of physical and mechanical components (e.g., walls, roof, room layouts, HVAC systems including ducts, coolant loops, fans, steam or hot water loops) and their dimensions, materials, and physical properties.
-Extensive sets of templates are available to represent standard types of construction and materials.  eQuest models are built through a graphical interface, while DOE2 is essentially text-based modeling language.The software supplies enormous capabilities to the modeler in handling many of the complications described above, including solar and weather profiles by location and date (including variability), all the heat transfer modeling between different physical components and spaces, period-by-period dependencies, and computing extensive data and statistics on energy-related quantities of interest (heat gains and losses per surface per period, overall energy usage, interior temperatures, etc.).However, "garbage in, garbage out" still applies.
+Extensive sets of templates are available to represent standard types of construction and materials.  eQuest models are built through a graphical interface, while DOE2 is essentially text-based modeling language.
+The software supplies enormous capabilities to the modeler in handling many of the complications described above, including solar and weather profiles by location and date (including variability), all the heat transfer modeling between different physical components and spaces, period-by-period dependencies, and computing extensive data and statistics on energy-related quantities of interest (heat gains and losses per surface per period, overall energy usage, interior temperatures, etc.).However, "garbage in, garbage out" still applies.
 If the building model designed in the simulation doesn't reflect the building's true construction and usage, the simulation outputs won't reflect the actual conditions that can be expected over time.

 Specific difficulties include
 * For an existing building: